What is Paleo?

 Our ancestors thrived on a “hunter-gatherer” diet which, in today’s vocabulary, is commonly referred to as the Paleo diet.

 There is no magic pill or secret formula to achieve health.
 The truth is that authentic health and healthy weight are achieved by eating real food, not from manufactured chemicals masquerading as food.
 Keep it simple!
 Eat mostly vegetables, animal proteins and healthy fats, with fruits and nuts in moderation.
-There is no need to make a healthy, anti-inflammatory lifestyle complicated or negative.
-If you’re able to attend, our Paleovation Guided-Detox class can vastly speed up the Paleo learning curve and offer transitional support.
+There is no need to make a healthy, anti-inflammatory diet complicated or negative.
+To enhance your success, The Paleovation Workbook is designed to guide you through every step of the first month.
 If the paleo diet seems a bit overwhelming, try transitioning in baby steps.
-Watch for our workbook to be published with Paleo detox tips and suggestions!
 To learn more, read our 10 page Paleo Synopsis.

 The Paleo Pyramid